vedp1190/vedp1190/README.md

 ### Hey, I am Ved 👋

 👋 I'm a Systems Design Engineering Student at University of Waterloo.
-I'm currently looking for Software Development Intern opportunities for Summer/Fall 2025!
+I'm currently looking for Software Development Intern opportunities for Fall 2025!

-👨🏽‍💻 This Winter I'm a SWE intern at Wealthsimple.
+👨🏽‍💻 This Winter I was a SWE Intern @ Wealthsimple.
 Previously I have also interned at Manulife Financial as a SWE Intern, Escape as a SWE intern and Viral Nation as ML intern.

 💻 Currently I am learning and getting better at my technical skills with Python and working on ML projects.